-- Shore Power: Battery Selector should be on "1" House Batteries.
-All batteries will be charged from shore power; 120 Volt outlets and appliances up to 30 amps will work. - Boat Underway: Battery Selector should be on "1" House Batteries.
-All batteries will be charged from the engine alternators; 120 Volt outlets and appliances will only work if Inverter is on. - Boat at anchor or on mooring buoy: Battery Selector should be on "1" House Batteries.
+- Shore Power: Battery Selector should be ALL All batteries will be charged from shore power; 120 Volt outlets and appliances up to 30 amps will work. - Boat Underway: Battery selector should be ALL All batteries will be charged from the engine alternators; 120 Volt outlets and appliances will only work if Inverter is on. - Boat at anchor or on mooring buoy: Battery selector should be on "1" House Batteries.
 Also, it would be prudent to turn off any battery draining devices until morning.
-If in doubt, check the voltage draw on the Balmar Battery Monitor.
-If you are not getting power when the selector is on "1", check the engine room battery breakers (see the note at the end of the Batteries Section). - The only time the Battery Selector should be in the "2" Start Batteries position is during staring of the engines.
+If in doubt, check the battery voltage on the Magnum Control Panel to make sure voltage is sufficient.
+If you are not getting power when the selector is on "1", see the note at the end of the Batteries Section.